check-spelling-sandbox/materialize/doc/developer/design/20221204_with_mutually_recursive.md

 3. Nested mutual recursion.

     There should either be at most one `WITH MUTUALLY RECURSIVE`, or appear so after query optimization.
-    We are not able to render nested mutually recursive fragements.
+    We are not able to render nested mutually recursive fragments.

 ## Description